taxprofiler/taxpasta/docs/index.md

 ## About

 The main purpose of taxpasta is to _standardise_ taxonomic profiles created by a range of bioinformatics tools.
 We call those tools taxonomic profilers.
+They each come with their own particular tabular output format.
+Relative abundances in read counts, fractions, or percentages.
+Any number of columns with additional information.
+We therefore decided to take [the lessons learnt](https://xkcd.com/927/) to heart and provide our own solution to deal with this pasticcio.
+With taxpasta you can ingest all of those formats and, at a minimum, output taxonomy identifiers and their integer counts.

 Taxpasta can not only standardise profiles but also _merge_ them across samples for the same profiler.
 In future, we also intend to offer methods for forming a _consensus_ for the same sample analyzed by different profilers.

 ### Supported Taxonomic Profilers